 Generally, nannies work longer and more regular hours than babysitters – around 20-40 hours a week.

-It might help you and your nanny if you write a job description.
+It might help you and your nanny if you write a simple job description.
 It should list everything you want the nanny to do, as well as the conditions of employment.
-These might include:
+You can also include any additional domestic work you’d like the nanny to do – for example, preparing meals.
+And you might like to give a timetable of activities, like naps, walks and play, to guide the nanny’s time with the children.

 As with any employment situation, a nanny who is working with you on a regular basis will need an employment contract.
 The employment contract needs to be clear about: